cgarey2014/shell_notes/README.md

 # Shell Notes

-**Shell Notes** is a minimalist Python-based utility that allows you to open an interactive terminal shell session while automatically logging all input and output to a local file.
-You then have the ability to analyze those logs, through lists and a search function.
-This tool is ideal for system administrators, educators, and cybersecurity professionals who want to retain an auditable command history.
+**Shell Notes** is a lightweight Python utility designed to launch an interactive terminal shell session while automatically capturing and logging all input and output to a local file.
+It also provides tools to review, list, and search through these logs for easy analysis.
+This makes it particularly valuable for system administrators, educators, and cybersecurity professionals who require an auditable and searchable record of command-line activity

-—

 ## Features